sun-umn/PyGRANSO/README.md

 3. No validators for some user provided inputs, such as nn_model and device.

+## Update Logs

+v1.0.1-alpha: Update contirbutions, limitations and acknowledgement sections in docs.

+v1.0.0-alpha: Initial release of pygranso.
+Main features: Python translation, autodifferentiation, GPU-support with PyTorch, matrix/tensor inputs, more powerful solver and several new settings to avoid numerical issues in deep learning problem.

 ## Acknowledgements

 Buyun Liang was supported by the UMII Seed Grant Program (https://research.umn.edu/units/umii).